0atman/hacking-mandarin-sphinx/word-order.md

               eg. the rising question tone of "what?"

        3      falling-rising tone
-              eg. the confused sound of "uh?"
+              eg. the confused sound of "really?"

        4      Falling tone
               eg. the sharp scalding sound of "NO!"